ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages as listed below

-C.Fetch List of Blacklisted words based on a Language Code
+#### C. Fetch List of Blacklisted words based on a Language Code

-1. Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code), the system fetches the List of Blacklisted words against the Language Code received
+Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code), the system fetches the List of Blacklisted words against the Language Code received

 While fetching the black listed words, the system perform the following steps
 1. Validates if the request contains the following input parameters
-•	Language Code - Mandatory
+   * Language Code - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.
-3. Validates if the response contains the List of Blacklisted words against Language Code and the corresponding attributes for the Blacklisted word
+1. Validates if the response contains the List of Blacklisted words against Language Code and the corresponding attributes for the Blacklisted word
-•	Blacklisted Word
+   * Blacklisted Word
-•	IsActive
+   * IsActive
 4. In case of Exceptions, system triggers relevant error messages.

 ### 1.16 List of Reason Categories - Create